ByteChkR/BadScript/docs/examples/Integration.md

 The Script will set the Greeter.Name field and call Greet() for each name.

 In This Example:
-- Implementing a `ABSObject` from scratch
+- Implementing an `ABSObject` from scratch
 - Implementing a `BSObject`(simplified way of doing it)
 - Making it possible to use `foreach` with a custom object